“Waawaatesi” is the Ojibwe word for Firefly.

 A Collaborative Interactive Art Project

-Welcome to the YR Experience Trail Marker in Aurora located in Town Park Aurora
+Welcome to the YR Experience Trail Marker in Aurora in the Aurora Town Park.

 Town of Aurora Land Acknowledgment